Anderson Bridge (Singapore): Opening and subsequent use

 The bridge was completed in 1910.
-It was decided to be named Anderson Bridge, after the Governor of the Straits Settlements and High Commissioner for the Federated Malay States Sir John Anderson, who officially opened the bridge on 12 March 1910; it had been suggested to be named after Anderson as early as 1908, as Cavenagh Bridge was also named after a Governor.
+It was decided to be named Anderson Bridge, after the governor of the Straits Settlements and high commissioner for the Federated Malay States Sir John Anderson, who officially opened the bridge on 12 March 1910; it had been suggested to be named after Anderson as early as 1908, as Cavenagh Bridge was also named after a Governor.

 During the Japanese occupation, the severed heads of criminals were hung on Anderson Bridge as a warning to discourage citizens from breaking the law.
-In 1986, Minister for National Development Teh Cheang Wan announced that Anderson Bridge would be among eight bridges that would be refurbished.
+In 1986, national development minister Teh Cheang Wan announced that Anderson Bridge would be among eight bridges that would be refurbished.
 In the 1990s, due to the increasing vehicular traffic flow between the northern and southern banks of the Singapore River, the Esplanade Bridge was built to provide faster access between Marina Centre and the financial district of Shenton Way.
 Construction of the 260 m bridge in front of the mouth of the Singapore River began in early 1994 and was completed in 1997.

 On 3 November 2008, the bridge was selected for conservation as part of the Urban Redevelopment Authority's expanded conservation programme.
 The bridge has been a part of Singapore's Formula One circuit, the Marina Bay Street Circuit, since it was introduced in 2008.
-On 15 October 2019, the National Heritage Board gazetted Anderson Bridge, Cavenagh Bridge, and Elgin Bridge collectively as the Singapore River Bridges, becoming the 73rd National Monument of Singapore.
-This was first announced by Deputy Prime Minister Heng Swee Keat on 3 August 2019, where he stated that the Padang and the Singapore River Bridges would be included as future National Monuments.
+On 15 October 2019, the National Heritage Board (NHB) gazetted Anderson Bridge, Cavenagh Bridge, and Elgin Bridge collectively as the Singapore River Bridges, becoming the 73rd national monument of Singapore.
+This was first announced by deputy prime minister Heng Swee Keat on 3 August 2019, where he stated that the Padang and the Singapore River Bridges would be included as future national monuments.
 On 5 November 2021, authorities announced the conversion of Anderson Bridge to full pedestrian use from the end December 2021 to increase the Civic District's walkability.
 Following Anderson Bridge's official conversion to a pedestrian bridge, vehicles that wanted to cross the river were diverted to the Esplanade Bridge instead.